FAQ's

 Cargo insurance generally covers loss or damage to goods being transported, subject to various perils such as weather, sinking, collision, theft or accidents.
 The issuing policy may cover related losses while loading or unloading depending on the clause in the policy.

-What risks are normally excluded under marine insurance?
+What risks are not covered by marine insurance?

 What does marine hull insurance cover?